-Ted and his wife Loretta Rogers have made major contributions to health care and education with beneficiaries that include Ryerson University, Western University, and University Health Network (UHN).
-Mrs. Rogers holds a BA from the University of Miami, an honorary Doctor of Laws from the University of Western Ontario, and an honorary Doctor of Laws from Ryerson University.
-Mr. Rogers holds honorary doctorates from many institutions, including Ryerson, Western and the University of Toronto.
+Ted and his wife Loretta Rogers (1939-2022) made major contributions to health care and education with beneficiaries that include Toronto Metropolitan University (TMU), Western University, and University Health Network (UHN).
+Mrs. Rogers held a BA from the University of Miami, an honorary Doctor of Laws from the University of Toronto, and honorary doctorates from the University of Western Ontario, and Toronto Metropolitan University.
+Mr. Rogers held honorary doctorates from many institutions, including TMU, Western and the University of Toronto.

 In 2000, they gave $25 million to establish two research chairs at the University of Toronto—the Edward S. Rogers Sr. Chair in Engineering and the Velma M. Rogers Graham Chair in Engineering—and to endow graduate and undergraduate scholarships, which, to date, have supported close to 2,000 students.

 In recognition of this gift, the Faculty of Applied Science & Engineering named the electrical and computer-engineering department in honour of Ted Rogers’ father—Edward S. Rogers Sr.—who was a student in the department from 1919 to 1921.

 The couple also generously supported Trinity College, which named its library in honour of Ted’s stepfather, John W. Graham.